Synthetics Test Settings

 Note: For Autonomous tests, see Autonomous Agent Control.

-• IP Version: A drop-down from which to choose the version of IP addresses targeted by the test: IPv4 only, IPv6 only, or both (default).
-The default is particularly useful for tests of type Hostname or ASN, where there could be a mix of IPv4 and IPv6 addresses.
+• IP Version: A drop-down from which to choose the version of IP addresses targeted by the test: IPv4 only, IPv6 only, or both (v4 + v6).
+The v4 + v6 setting is particularly useful for Hostname or ASN tests, where there could be a mix of IPv4 and IPv6 addresses.

 • Test Bidirectionally: A switch that enables/disables testing in both directions when testing between agents.